Pp3ng/pdd/README.md

 # pdd

-A modern, portable implementation of the classic Unix `dd` command, focusing on reliability, performance, and user experience across POSIX-compliant operating systems.
+A modern, POSIX-compatible implementation of the classic Unix `dd` command, designed to be portable and user-friendly.
+It provides a real-time progress bar, automatic block size optimization, and improved error handling over the traditional `dd` command.

 ## Features